-The program will be led by Polaris grade school teachers Vikki Esplin and Oana Nichifor.
+The program will be led by Polaris grade school teacher Vikki Esplin.
 Visiting experts in outdoor education will also be supporting the program, providing seasonal expertise and specialist subject matter to the team.
 Furthermore, this fall, Vikki Esplin will begin a one year Forest and Nature School Practitioners training program with Child and Nature Alliance Canada.
 More information on this course can be found here.

 What will students attending the program need?

 Students signing up for the Nature Connect program should have a willingness to find reverence and beauty in all natural surroundings.
 They should be prepared to build community through a shared love of nature and to embrace all seasonal elements with resilience and humour.
 Students should be willing to work in mixed-grade groups.